You’re doing great with your budgeting but have some extra money left over. What do you do with leftover money when budgeting?

 If you’re like most families, you have to budget your money carefully to make it stretch each month.
 But what do you do when you have leftover budget money at the end of the month?
 Here are a few ideas for how to use that extra cash.
 Making the best financial decisions for your financial health is essential in today’s economy.

 - Building an emergency fund

 - Saving for other financial goals

 Build an Emergency Fund

 It’s a good idea to have an emergency cash fund.
-The amount you save should be enough to cover three-to-six months of living expenses in case of job loss, illness, etc.
+The amount you save should cover three-to-six months of living expenses in case of job loss, illness, etc.

 You should have a rainy-day fund to help protect yourself against unexpected expenses.

 What amount of emergency cash reserve makes sense for your family?
 You may want to aim for three months or more of expenses unless you have a high income and no debt.
 In that case, six months is a reasonable goal.